 - Either to the town clerk in the town hall;

-- Or to a Notary who will advise them, prepare and keep their contract.
+- Or to a notary who will advise them, prepare and keep their contract.

-The french notaire: a liberal professional
+The notary: a liberal professional

 He/she is a liberal professional paid by his/her clients (and not by the taxpayers) according to a tariff set by the State for the services that he/she carries out.
 (See the sheet on the fee of the french notaire).